gloveboxes/iot-central-mxchip-hol/README.md

 ## Next steps

-# Set up a device template
+# Setting up a device template

 A device template is a blueprint that defines the characteristics and behaviors of a type of device that connects to an Azure IoT Central application.